Afghan Haze Seeds

 Users Reviews

-Afghan Haze is pretty moderate to grow and has a longer flowering time of 70-77 days - not super hard, but maybe not the first pick for total beginners.
-It’s a solid choice if you've got a little experience or you're down to learn as you go.
-The plant itself is vigorous, tough and bounces back well from stress.
+This plant is fairly moderate to grow and comes with a longer flowering time—so it’s not overly difficult, but maybe not ideal for total beginners.
+It’s a great pick if you’ve got some experience or you’re ready to learn as you go.
+The plant itself is vigorous, resilient, and bounces back well from stress.
+You can grow it indoors or outdoors, making it a flexible option for different environments.

 -- Outdoor Grow (Full Sun / In Ground) --